omni-us/pagexml/py-pagexml/API.rst

    getBaselineOrientation(elem)

-      Gets the (average) baseline orientation angle in radians of a given baseline.
+      Gets the baseline orientation angle (weighted average over polyline segments) of a given text line.

-      * *points* :
+      * *elem* :

-           Baseline points.
+           Node of the TextLine element.

       The orientation angle in radians, NaN if unset.